 - Supporting our existing customers as they scale up their respective iGaming and online sportsbook operations.
 As our customers' businesses grow, we intend to deploy additional resources to develop the GM-X and GM-Ag Systems' platform functionality, expand our gaming content portfolios by integrating additional third-party content providers, and seek to obtain additional regulatory approvals to operate in other global markets.
-The GM-X and GM-Ag Systems' turn-key solution (including modular, configurable and scalable gaming platforms), is a complete software package for starting an online gaming business, incorporating all the tools and gaming content necessary to run an online Casino and/or Sportsbook and offers a full suite of tools and features for successfully operating and maintaining an online gaming website; from player registration to user management and content management. - Expanding our global reach by securing new gaming distributors, casino and sportsbook operator customers in existing and newly regulated markets. - Investing in sales and marketing initiatives to aggressively pursue new deployment opportunities in developing markets such as Africa and Latin America, as well as exploring opportunities in the U.S. - · Investing in sales and marketing initiatives to drive UK and Mexican customers to the respective RKings and Mexplay platforms. - Expanding the prizes and prize options available to customers on the RKings and Mexplay platforms. - Developing and deploying our own proprietary gaming content in both casino iGaming as well as E-sport categories.
-This project is currently on hold until further notice. - Pursuing acquisitions of synergistic companies and assets with the goal of expanding our competitive position in the markets in which we operate.
-We are also exploring the opportunity to selectively acquire independent slot development studios in order to launch our own proprietary games on our platform.
+The GM-X and GM-Ag Systems' turn-key solution (including modular, configurable and scalable gaming platforms), is a complete software package for starting an online gaming business, incorporating all the tools and gaming content necessary to run an online Casino and/or Sportsbook and offers a full suite of tools and features for successfully operating and maintaining an online gaming website; from player registration to user management and content management. - Expanding our global reach by securing new gaming distributors, casino and sportsbook operator customers in existing and newly regulated markets.

+- · Investing in sales and marketing initiatives to aggressively pursue new deployment opportunities in developing markets such as Africa and Latin America, as well as exploring opportunities in the U.S. - · Investing in sales and marketing initiatives to drive UK and Mexican customers to the respective RKings and Mexplay platforms. - Expanding the prizes and prize options available to customers on the RKings and Mexplay platforms. - Developing and deploying our own proprietary gaming content in the casino iGaming category.
+Our E-sport project is currently on hold. - Pursuing acquisitions of synergistic companies and assets with the goal of expanding our competitive position in the markets in which we operate, including the pending Meridian Purchase Agreement, which transaction we are currently working to close, as discussed above.
+We are also exploring the opportunity to selectively acquire independent slot and gaming development studios in order to launch our own proprietary games on our platform.

-The Company does not intend to make significant investments (except for potential acquisitions, none of which are currently pending other than the pending Meridian Purchase Agreement discussed below) to support our business growth strategy.
+The Company does not intend to make significant investments (except for potential acquisitions, none of which are currently pending other than the pending Meridian Purchase Agreement discussed above) to support our business growth strategy.
 We believe that our business model is highly scalable and our existing resources can be leveraged to (i) develop new offerings and features, (ii) enhance our existing platform, and (iii) improve our operating infrastructure.